DigitalGeographyLab/r5_gp2/README.md

+# Conveyal R5 Routing Engine Greenpaths2 edit

+## Greenpaths2: bi-objective custom cost exposure routing
+This project has made changes to the source forked r5 and implemented support for custom cost based bi-objective (exposure) routing which is used in Greenpaths2 -tool.
+The tool is part of projects: GREENTRAVEL, Urban airquality 2.0 and Roope Heinonen's masters thesis (University of Helsinki, Geography).

+### Brief overview of Greenpaths2's -tool
+R5 is used for its superior routing efficiency, existing infrastructure for custom costs and previous knowledge and implementation of Python wrapper [r5py](https://github.com/r5py/r5py).
+Greenpaths2 uses the r5 via r5py, which is a tool written in Python which accesses Java using JPype.
+All the other processes e.g. calculating the custom costs per edge should be done in Python, so the r5 adresses only the heavy lifting for the routing and r5py works as the interface in Python for accessing r5.
+R5py, as r5, also has most of the infrastructure in place for implementing the bi-objective custom cost routing, but some minor changes are needed in order to be able to utilize this customized version of r5.

+The preprocessing i.e. calculating the actual custom costs per OsmId and the analyses i.e. producing the exposure statistics for routes for scientific and more general public GUI are calculated in the navite Greenpaths2 logic.

+So the general architecture's tlds;
+1) modified r5 java code which has support for custom costs and getting OsmId's for exposure purposes
+2) modified r5py which has support for the r5 changes and other Greenpaths2 needs
+3) Greenpaths preprocessing module which produces the X custom costs per edge and handles input datas
+4) analysis module which then calculates and processes the results derived from r5py

+### Details on the implementation

+The custom cost functionality is created by both, using the existing infrastructure already found in r5 and introducing new classes which are increasing the base capabilities.
+Most of the major changes can be found from the codebase using comment "GP2 edit:" as the key search condition.
+The implementations can be split in to two main categories: class and logic.
+The classes are newly created and they serve as the containers for the needed components and their logic for the bi-objective custom cost implementation.
+The logic changes are generally speaking the implementation of these classes and their methods withing the r5 base source code.
+Here they are by file (ordered by: category, alphabetical order):

+## CLASS

+### CustomCost.java
+Used to isolate custom cost related logic in its own class.
+Currently has functionality for enabling OsmId fetching from TravelTimeComputer (without public transport) router state i.e. per OD (origin-destination) point pair goes through each edge, yields a list of all OsmIds traversed in the OD-path.

+### CustomCostField.java
+Utilizes existing infrastructure: CostField Interface, which is already used in custom costs e.g. Elevation and Sun -costs.
+The most important method is "additionalTraversalTimeSeconds" which is used in the MultistageTraversalTimeCalculator's traversalTimeSeconds which is used to calculate the traversal times per edge.
+This classes "additionalTraversalTimeSeconds" implements general custom additional cost functionality which can be flexibly used in the bi-objective routing.

+### CustomCostTest.java
+As the name implies, this file has the tests for the custom cost related components.

+## LOGIC

+### OneOriginResult.java
+Attribute "public final List<List<Long>> osmIdResults" is added to hold the optional OsmIds gathered during custom cost routing.
+An overload constructor is implemented to also support the normal routing usecase of routing without custom costs.

+### TravelTimeComputer.java
+A code block is added which checks if the current network has custom costs, and if so, proceed to getting their OsmIds.
+If the network doesn't have custom costs, just ignore previously mentioned block and continue.

+### TravelTimeReducer.java
+Has utility functions added for setting and returning the OneOriginResults possibly enriched with the OsmIds data.

+### StreetEdgeInfo.java
+Has attribute "public Long edgeOsmId" added to the class, this way it's possible to assign an OsmId for the edge in StreetSegment.
+This is used in the r5py in DetailedItineraries for one-to-one routing.

+### StreetSegment.java
+Assigns a edgeOsmId for the StreetEdgeInfo instances during the creation and population process.

+### StreetSegmentTest.java
+Tests for getting the osmId.
+Uses .json dummy data where the edgeOsmId's are also added.

 # Conveyal R5 Routing Engine

 ## R5: Rapid Realistic Routing on Real-world and Reimagined networks
 R5 is the routing engine for [Conveyal](https://www.conveyal.com/learn), a web-based system that allows users to create transportation scenarios and evaluate them in terms of cumulative opportunities accessibility indicators.
 See the [Conveyal user manual](https://docs.conveyal.com/) for more information.